open-rmf/rmf_deployment_template/README.md

 docker-compose -f devel/docker-compose-local.yaml up -d
 ```

 Now access the dashboard with: http://localhost:3000/dashboard and try dispatch a task.
+Do note that this launches the [`dashboard-no-auth`](devel/dashboard-no-auth/) docker image instead, which does not require authentication.

 </details>

 ## Build
 If you are deploying on a public cloud, it is recommeded to use CI / CD pipelines;
 you may follow the github actions in this repo to setup CI.

 <details>
 <summary>(Alternate method) Manual build in liue of CI</summary>
 To build dockerfiles for deployment manually, emulate the build steps in

 ```bash
 .github/workflows/build-images.yaml